 - 1. There are numerous assignments.
 The introductory assignment is posted to Blackboard, under the "Assignments" button.
 The Introductory Assignment should be turned in by posting on blackboard, in the appropriate folder under the assignments tab (the same place you found the assignment, just click the title).
-The assignments that are turned in must be in one of two formats: word (.doc or .docx) or portable document format (.pdf). - 2.
+The assignments that are turned in must be in one of three formats: word (.doc or .docx), portable document format (.pdf), or excel (.xls or .xlsx). - 2.
 The Pearson Mastering Assignments and the Pearson website (including e-text) can be accessed through the "Assignments" and/or "Mastering Nutrition" buttons on Blackboard and then click the "Mastering Course Home" link.
-This is where you will find the Pearson Assignments and Vocabulary Quizzes that are for points (click through to "All Assignments").
+This is where you will find the Pearson Assignments and Quizzes that are for points (click through to "All Assignments").
 This is also where you will find the Dynamic Study Modules for extra credit. - 3.
-The power points, study guides, and chapter outlines are available for your use, if so desired.
+Browser note: The Pearson site prefers browsers Chrome and Firefox.
+Please do not use other browsers, as they do not navigate properly and can freeze up. - 4.
+The power points, study guides, lecture videos, and chapter outlines are available for your use, if so desired.
 They are optional.
 The power points contain the same key points as the text, the information is just presented in a slightly different manner (order may vary).
 The study guides are designed to help you actively read the text and/or the power points.
-The study guides are in outline form and are a series of questions.
-You can utilize these to when reading, or studying, to test your understanding and recall of the material in each chapter. - 4.
+The study guides are in outline form and follow the order of the power points.
+The videos follow the power points.
+You can utilize these when reading, studying, or to test your understanding and recall of the material in each chapter. - 5.
 There are additional study guides, flashcards, animations, videos, etc. on the Pearson website.
 These are not required, but past students have said these, and the dynamic study modules, were very helpful.
-The flashcards and dynamic study modules were most popular. - 5.
-Work at your own pace the schedule below has the recommended DUE DATES for the EXAMS.
-The assignments should be completed for the requisite (specific) chapters for each exam but can be completed or retaken for additional points up to the end of the term.
+The flashcards and dynamic study modules were most popular and highly recommended. - 6.
+Work at your own pace the schedule below has the recommended due dates, to keep a steady pace and complete on time.
+The assignments should be completed for the specific chapters for each exam but can be reworked for additional points up to the end of the term.

-\\\All Assignments must be completed by Friday, July 2nd at Midnight.\\\
+\\\All Assignments must be completed by Sunday, August 7th at Midnight.\\\